School development days

 Always check with your local school as dates may change.

-Check with your local school as some dates may be changed.
+Check with your local school as some dates may be varied.

 Variations of school development days

 Schools that wish to vary the date of a school development day can consult with their school community and advise their Directors, Educational Leadership.
 Please contact your school principal for further information.